Step 27 – Deceased Estate Administration Guide

 - Form 123 – Renouncing executorship – if an Executor is unable or unwilling to take on the duties of the Executor this form can be used to officially lodge the renouncing with the Supreme Court

-- Application for Grant of Probate or Letters of Administration: $0 – $5,948 (as at 1 July 2020) depending on the total value of the estate, which can be checked here
+- Application for Grant of Probate: $0 – $6,931 (as at 1 July 2024) depending on the total value of the Estate, which can be checked here

 Supreme Court of NSW, Applying for probate